 Conserving Carolina owns Norman Wilder Forest and is committed to maintaining it as a nature preserve for generations to come.
 The forest is near another preserve owned by Conserving Carolina, Melrose Falls in Saluda.
 Together, these two preserves help protect the exceptional scenery, extraordinary wildflowers, and clean water of the North Pacolet River Valley.

-The 185 acres of Norman Wilder Forest were acquired in 1999 by the Pacolet Area Conservancy, one of two land trusts that merged in 2017 to form Conserving Carolina (learn more.)
+The first 185 acres of Norman Wilder Forest were acquired in 1999 by the Pacolet Area Conservancy, one of two land trusts that merged in 2017 to form Conserving Carolina (learn more.)
 We acquired this land in two tracts, including 138 acres transferred from The Nature Conservancy and 46 acres purchased with a grant from the Polk County Community Foundation.

 The forest was named for a lifelong conservationist and environmental educator who served on the board of the Pacolet Area Conservancy.
 Before moving to South Carolina, Norman Wilder served as director of the Delaware Fish and Game Department and the Delaware Nature Society.
 He actually has two natural areas named in his honor!
 The other is the 4,400-acre Norman G. Wilder Wildlife Area in Delaware.